actsasrob/lircdo/README.md

 ###### Set-up

 You will need some mechanism to connect to the server to install the lircdo service.
 With the Raspian install I initially use an HDMI cable to connect the Raspberry Pi to an HDMI-enabled  monitor or TV.
 You will need a USB keyboard/mouse to perform the initial configuration.
 Once you connect via the Raspian console I recommend enabling the server to connect to your home network via Wifi.
-This will make it easier to place the server in a convenient location without requiring an ether net cable.
+This will make it easier to place the server in a convenient location without requiring an ethernet cable.
 Enabling VNC and/or SSH will allow you to connect to the server remotely from another computer without requiring an HDMI-enabled monitor.

-I won't cover the details here.
+I won't cover the setup details here.
 There are plenty of good Raspberry Pi/Raspian tutorials available via the internet.

 ### Infrared Emitter/Receiver

 You don't strictly need an IR receiver to use lircdo.
-However, you must populate the /etc/lirc/lircd.conf file (more on that later) containing configuration files that emulate the remote control(s) for your home AV equipment.
+However, you must populate the /etc/lirc/lircd.conf LIRC daemon configuration file (more on that later) containing configuration sections that emulate the remote control(s) for your home AV equipment.
 Often you can find publically available configuration files.
 But if you cannot find a pre-made configuration file for one or more of your remote controls you may find you need to generate these configuration files yourself by cloning signals from the remote controls in your home.
 An IR receiver is needed to clone these signals.
 The lircdo server/service itself does not require an IR receiver.
+To set expectations, it is worth mentioning that for some of your physical remote controls you will likely not be able to find publically available LIRC configuration files and you will not be able to clone the signals because of proprietary protocols or because the remote control emits signals outside the frequency range or your IR emitter/receiver.

 Here is the [link](https://www.hackster.io/austin-stanton/creating-a-raspberry-pi-universal-remote-with-lirc-2fd581) to the project I used (with a couple of changes) to build the IR emitter/receiver I use in my home.

 A big Thank You to Austin Stanton over at [Hackster.io](https://www.hackster.io/) for the awesome project to create an IR emitter/receiver.

-Instead of connecting gpio pin 22 (physical pin 15) to the IR emitter and gpio pin 23 (phsical pin 16) to the IR receiver I connect gpio pin 17 (physical pin 11) to the IR emitter and gpio pin 18 (physical pin 12) to the IR receiver.
+Instead of connecting gpio pin 22 (physical pin 15) to the IR emitter and gpio pin 23 (physical pin 16) to the IR receiver I connect gpio pin 17 (physical pin 11) to the IR emitter and gpio pin 18 (physical pin 12) to the IR receiver.
 When you install the lircdo service/application below it configures LIRC to use gpio pin 17 as output to the IR emitter and gpio pin 18 as input from the IR receiver.
 As a result you will want to shift the wires connected to the IR emitter and receiver in Austin's picture two pins to the left (away from the USB ports).

 In the article when Austin refers to pin 1 and 6 I believe he means physical pins 1 and 6.
 When he refers to pin 22 and 23 I believe he means gpio pin 22 and 23.